T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: Introduction

-To address this gap, as shown in Figure~\ref{figure:main}, we introduce \textbf{T2AV-Compass}, the first comprehensive benchmark designed specifically for evaluating text-to-audio-video generation.
-Specifically, first, T2AV-Compass employs a taxonomy-driven curation pipeline to construct 500 complex prompts and ensure broad semantic coverage and challenging audiovisual scenarios, which impose precise constraints across cinematography, physical causality, and acoustic environments.
+To address this gap, in Figure~\ref{figure:main}, we introduce \textbf{T2AV-Compass}, the first comprehensive benchmark designed specifically for evaluating text-to-audio-video generation.
+Specifically, first, T2AV-Compass employs a taxonomy-driven curation pipeline to construct 500 complex prompts with broad semantic coverage and challenging audiovisual scenarios, which impose precise constraints across cinematography, physical causality, and acoustic environments.
 Second, we propose a dual-level evaluation framework that integrates objective evaluation based on classical automated metrics with subjective evaluation based on MLLM-as-judge.
 The objective evaluation quantifies video quality (technical fidelity, aesthetic appeal), audio quality (acoustic realism, semantic usefulness), and cross-modal alignment (text-audio/video semantic consistency, temporal synchronization).
 The subjective evaluation mainly evaluates video and audio instruction following abilities based on well-defined checklists and perceptual realism (e.g., physical plausibility and fine-grained details), which aims to address the limitations of automated metrics in capturing nuanced semantic and causal coherence.
+Code and data are available at \href{https://github.com/NJU-LINK/T2AV-Compass}{NJU-LINK/T2AV-Compass} and \href{https://huggingface.co/datasets/NJU-LINK/T2AV-Compass}{HuggingFace}.

 In summary, our contributions are threefold as follows: